 Pros

-- Finicky eaters love the taste of this kibble.
+- Finicky eaters love it

-- Suitable for felines in all stages of life.
+- Suitable for felines in all stages of life

 Cons